tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ### Swap Fee Payment

-- Swap fees are calculated after above calculation process
+- Swap fees are calculated after the swap price is calculated.
-- Swap fees are proportional to the coins received from matched swap orders
+- Swap fees are proportional to the coins received from matched swap orders.

   - `SwapFee` = `ReceivedMatchedCoin` * `SwapFeeRate`